Arithmetic unique ergodicity for flat vector bundles: Introduction

 \subsection{Organization of the paper}

 This paper is organized as follows.
-In \Cref{A}, we reinterpret the setup of Theorem \ref{C9'} in an infinite dimensional bundle $\mathscr{F}$ over $X$.
-In \Cref{B}, for the Laplacian $\Delta^{\mathscr{F}}$ acting on $\mathscr{C}^\infty(X,\mathscr{F})$, we construct the microlocal lift of its high frequency eigensecions.
-In \cref{C}, we define Hecke operators on $\mathscr{F}$.
-In \cref{D}, we prove Hecke recurrence and strong positive entropy for the microlocal lifts.
-In \cref{S6}, we finish the proof by applying the measure rigidity theorem.
+In \Cref{A}, we reinterpret the geometric setup using an infinite dimensional flat vector bundle $\mathscr{F}$ over $X$.
+In \cref{S3AU}, we prove the main results, Theorems \ref{A2} and \ref{C9'}, under several properties that will be verified in later sections.
+In \Cref{B}, we construct microlocal lifts of high frequency eigensections of the Laplacian $\Delta^{\mathscr{F}}$ acting on ${C}^\infty(X,\mathscr{F})$ and establish their geodesic invariant property.
+In \cref{C}, we introduce and study Hecke operators acting on $\mathscr{F}$.
+In \cref{D}, we prove the Hecke recurrence property for microlocal lifts.
+In \cref{S7}, we establish the positive entropy property for microlocal lifts.